 With Noah, a zero judgement digital health clinic for men in Singapore, you can get the ED treatment you need from the comfort of home.
 See a licensed doctor and have the prescribed ED medication discreetly delivered to your door within 4 hours at no additional cost.

-ED treatment is not a one-size-fits-all.
-Different causes would lead to different treatments.
-Sometimes, the cause of ED is an underlying health issue and fixing that very issue can directly treat ED.
-You should first consult a doctor to diagnose the root cause of your erectile dysfunction before deciding on a treatment plan.
+You should consult a doctor to determine the root cause of your erectile dysfunction before deciding on a treatment plan.

 If you have been prescribed ED medication, you might experience mild side effects like headaches, nausea, dizziness, flushing, and nasal congestion.
 These side effects will eventually subside and go away after a few hours.

 If you are experiencing erectile dysfunction, it is advisable that you consult a doctor.
-Here at Noah, our doctors are best equipped with the knowledge to help you ascertain the root cause of your erectile dysfunction.
+Here at Noah, doctors on our platform are best equipped with the knowledge to help you ascertain the root cause of your erectile dysfunction.
 They will be able to advise you on the best treatment suited for you, and can also prescribe you the right medication should you need it.